wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 The events ``call_created``, ``call_updated``, ``call_ended`` are sent when a call handled by xivo-ctid-ng is received, connected or hung up.

-* routing key: calls.call.created, calls.call.updated, call.call.ended
+* routing key: calls.call.created, calls.call.updated, calls.call.ended
 * required ACL: events.calls.<user_uuid>
 * event specific data: a dictionary with the same fields as the REST API model of Call (See http://api.xivo.io, section xivo-ctid-ng)